Hi-Wat/scg-symmetry-search/README.md

 ## Introduction

 Samples for searching symmetry-adapted tensors are prepared in `sample.ipynb`.
+One can compute program by the following `.ipynb` in Google Colaboratory : [Jupyter notebook in Colab](https://colab.research.google.com/drive/1RVzaDS8wR7Iv-o3sQjxlM9WqUtCQmHgN?usp=sharing)